-- There are strips of red, white, and blue LEDs in each corner.
+- There are strips of LEDs in each corner.

 - In the corner with the electronics and water reservoir, shorter strips of lights are in a fixed position.

-- In three other corners, red, blue, and two strips of white LEDs are mounted on adjustable mirrored platforms.
+- In three other corners, LEDs are mounted on adjustable mirrored platforms.
 This allows lighting distance to be varied as needed.